SCDH/icu-xpath-bindings/README.md

 This project provides XPath bindings of the [ICU](https://unicode-org.github.io/icu/) library for processing common Unicode tasks.
-It uses the ICU library for Java (ICU4J) and can be used in the [Saxon XSLT/XQuery](https://www.saxonica.com) processor.
+It's based on the ICU library for Java (ICU4J) and can be used in the [Saxon XSLT/XQuery](https://www.saxonica.com) processor.

 The bindings only use a small set of the ICU library.
 Other parts may be added in future, if they are needed.
-The binding provides functions for the following tasks:
+XPath functions for the following tasks are provided:

 - normalization
 - transliteration